 Endurance Gold Corporation (the "Company") was incorporated under the Canada Business Corporations Act on December 16, 2003 and continued into British Columbia on August 16, 2004.
-Its principal business activities are the exploration and development of mineral properties.
-All of the Company's mineral properties are located in Canada.

-The Company is in the process of exploring its mineral properties and has not yet determined whether the properties contain ore reserves that are economically recoverable.
-The recoverability of the amounts expended by the Company on acquiring and exploring mineral properties is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain necessary financing to complete the acquisition and/or development of the mineral properties and upon future profitable production.
+The Company is engaged in the exploration and development of mineral properties in North America and has not yet determined whether its properties contain ore reserves that are economically recoverable.
+Mining exploration business involves a high degree of risk.
+The recoverability of the amounts expended on mineral interests by the Company is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain necessary financing to complete exploration and development of its mineral properties and upon future profitable production or proceeds from disposition of its mineral interests.